 Materialise has a zero tolerance policy with regards to any form of corruption, extortion, or bribery.
-As mentioned above, our Code of Conduct & Ethics clearly outlines our guidelines for doing business consistent with the highest standards of business ethics.
+Our new Supply Chain Policy, as outlined in Section 2.4, requires that our suppliers behave ethically and promote ethical behavior throughout their supply chains.
+And as mentioned in Section 2.5, our Code of Conduct & Ethics clearly outlines our guidelines for doing business consistent with the highest standards of business ethics.
 All employees, directors, officers, and consultants are expected to adhere to these standards.
 Failure to do so will result in appropriate discipline, which may include civil damages, criminal fines, and termination of employment or removal from our board.

 The specific areas that our Code covers include, but are not limited to: Conflicts of Interest, Insider Trading, Relationships with Suppliers, Relationships with Customers, Gifts and Entertainment, Financial Reporting, Compliance with Laws and Regulations including Laws Covering Bribery & Kickbacks, and Government Interactions.
-Our Code is publicly available at: http://investors.materialise.com/governance-documents and employees can anonymously report any suspected incidences of corruption to the already mentioned hotline, which in 2017, received no calls.
+Our Code is publicly available at: http://investors.materialise.com/governance-documents and employees can anonymously report any suspected incidences of corruption to the already mentioned hotline, which in 2018, received no calls.

-4. 2018 Objectives
+5. 2018 Summary & 2019 Objectives

-In 2018, we aim to further solidify our position as a highly ethical organization which supports the Ten Principles of the UN Global Compact, and to put greater focus on the UN's Sustainable Development Goals.
-To this end, our objectives include, but are not limited to:
+In 2018, we aimed to further solidify our support of the UN Global Compact and to put greater focus on the UN's Sustainable Development Goals.
+As a result, meeting the objectives we laid out in our last COP, we: